When a Danish document has to be used abroad, it often has to be legalised.

 Documents that are to be legalised can also be sent by post to Ministry of Foreign AffairsLegalisation OfficeAsiatisk Plads 2DK-1448 Copenhagen KIf the documents are to sent/returned to an address in Denmark, please enclose a stamped, addressed envelope as well as a receipt of a bank transfer or a cheque (payable to Udenrigsministeriet) to cover the legalisation fee.
 Please also state your contact telephone number.

 If the documents are to be sent/returned abroad, please enclose an unstamped, addressed envelope and pay an additional DKK 90.- to cover postage by registered mail or DKK 15.- for postage by ordinary mail.
-Please indicate the desired way of posting.The Ministry of Foreign Affairs legalises and returns the documents within 5 working days.
-During the summer months July and August and around Christmas, you should, however, expect a handling time of about 10 working days.
+Please indicate the desired way of posting.The Ministry of Foreign Affairs legalises and returns the documents within min.
+14 days.
+During the summer months July and August and around Christmas, you should, however, expect a longer handling time.